 Victoria felt overcome by emotions knowing that she needed to escape before it was too late.
 While she remembered fragments of what happened that day, she preferred to believe that Chanel pushed her into the river.
 Given Victoria’s fear of the river, that made more sense.
 But reality told a different story.
 Victoria jumped into the river.

 Stupidity is oftentimes driven by ignorance, a compelling force that causes us to defy logic.
-Perhaps a need to display her courage was why Victoria jumped into the river; maybe it was love interlinked with confusion.
+Perhaps a need to display her courage was why Victoria jumped into the river, or was it love interlinked with confusion?

 A blind fondness accompanied by faith creates the foundation for love.
 But reckless love ignores your core, leaving you to think only of the image you desire; the one that caused Victoria to jump into the river.